Banff Springs Golf Course: As Spectacular as Golf Gets

 Banff Springs is an excellent resort course, that was some fantastic history, and some of the most breathtaking views you’ll find on a golf course.

-At $249 it’s not the cheapest round you’ll play, but it’s well worth it for the experience.
+At over $250 it’s not the cheapest round you’ll play, but it’s well worth it for the experience.

 Unfortunately due to weather issues we were unable to play Thompson’s course at Jasper Park Lodge, although we did do a bit of a snowy tour of it.